 Chassis, Brakes and Suspension

 The new-generation Tigers feature a modular frame with a bolt-on aluminium rear sub-frame and bolt-on pillion hangers.
-Triumph say that the combination of a lightweight frame, lightweight engine, high specification suspension and premium Brembo brakes ensures exceptional handling for all riding scenarios.
+Triumph say that the combination of a lightweight frame, lightweight engine, high specification suspension and premium Brembo brakes ensure exceptional handling for all riding scenarios.

 The Tiger 850 Sport features Brembo Stylema brakes for superior stopping power.
 These are lightweight, compact, carefully sculpted and high-performing calipers, with reduced volume around the pistons and brake pads, reducing the internal space occupied by brake fluid, and delivering a more immediate braking response.
 Increased airflow around the brake pads also helps the calipers to cool quicker.